 1. Star Athletica v.
 Varsity Brands

-Hands down one of the most anticipated cases of the past year or so, intellectual property-wise, has been the “cheerleader case.”
+Hands down one of the most anticipated cases of the past year or so, intellectual property-wise, that is, has been the “cheerleader case.”
 In October 2016, the Supreme Court heard an appeal by Star Athletica, a cheerleading uniforms company, of a 2015 ruling by the Cincinnati-based 6th U.S. Circuit Court of Appeals in the lawsuit filed by Varsity Brands Inc., the dominant U.S. maker of cheerleader uniforms, accusing its smaller rival of infringing five of its designs.

 The case centers on whether the stripes, zigzags and chevrons characteristic of cheerleader uniforms can be copyrighted, as Varsity contends, or are so fundamental to the purpose of the garment that they should not get such legal protection.
 Without such adornments, a cheerleader uniform might look like any other dress, Star argued.

-While the Supreme Court has issued its decision, clarifying the test for “separability” in connection with creative elements that are part of a useful article (such as a garment), the case is not over yet.
+While the Supreme Court issued its decision, clarifying the test for “separability” in connection with creative elements that are part of a useful article (such as a garment), the case is not over yet.
 In fact, one critical decision is still up for grabs: Whether the uniforms at issue are original enough to actually be subject to copyright protection, which will be decided by the lower court.

 2. Puma v.
 Forever 21